 Sadly no.

-Our rooms are used for more than one ceremony a day, so we are unable to allow access to decorate the room before your ceremony.
+Our rooms are used for more than one ceremony a day, so we are unable to allow you to decorate or rearrange the room before your ceremony.

 In addition to this, Islington Town Hall is a listed building so we can’t allow anything to be attached to the walls or chairs.

 You are welcome to bring your own personal flowers with you, but you won’t be able to take them into the room beforehand.
-They will need to be brought into and taken out of the room within the ceremony slot you have booked.
+They will need to be taken into the room just before your ceremony and taken out of the room at the end of the ceremony.

 The Council Chamber and Room 99 have built in air conditioning, and can remain cool in the summer months.